parinazfa/GBi_python_package/README.md

 # files

 General distiribution super class
-Gaussian and Binomial are inherent
+Gaussian and Binomial are inherentance.